currant77/interview-preparation/abstract-data-types/priority-queue/priority-queue.md

     <em>Example of a binary max heap</em>
 </p>

 Priority queues can be implemented using a heap (usually a binary heap), where the priority of each element is represented by its associated key.
 If the larger key value are defined to correspond to higher priority, then the highest priority element will always be at the root of the max heap.
-Heaps provide a maximally efficient implementation of a priority queues, allowing elements to be inserted and removed in logarithmic time.

 Nodes are inserted or removed from heaps by having them "swim up" from the bottom or "sink down" from the top; this "bubbling" approach is reminisent of bubble sort (#REF) (but much more efficient).
 To add an node, insert it in the last available position in the complete tree structure (at the bottom right); then, if it violates the heap property, recursively swap it with its parent until this is satisfied.
 To remove a node, replace it with the last (bottom right) node, and then recursively swap it with its larger child (in the case of a max heap) until the heap property is satisfied.
 See #REF and #REF.